raganwald/raganwald.github.com/_posts/2015-08-24-ready-get-set-go.md

 ---
-title: "Ready...
-Get Set...
-Go!"
+title: "Getters and Setters in JavaScript"
 layout: default
-tags: [allonge, noindex]
+tags: [allonge]
 ---

 Once upon a time, there was a language called C,[^bcpl] and this language had something called a `struct`, and you could use it to make heterogeneously aggregated data structures that had members.
 The key thing to know about C is that when you have a struct called `currentUser`, and a member like `id`, and you write something like `currentUser.id = 42`, the C complier turned this into extremely fast assembler instructions.
 Same for `int id = currentUser.id`.